How to apply to the Environment Agency for a new abstraction licence for a previously exempt abstraction (also known as a new authorisation).

 Some applications have to be advertised.
 If this applies to your application, you will need to pay a £100 administration fee to the Environment Agency to advertise your application in the local newspaper.
 You’ll also have to pay the cost of the advert.

-Annual fees may also be payable – see managing your licence.
+Annual fees may also be payable – see Apply for a water abstraction or impoundment licence.

 Fees and charges may change every April.

 After the Environment Agency has received your application

 When the 2 year application period has closed the Environment Agency can take up to a further 3 years to determine your application.
 We’ll let you know whether we’ll grant you a licence and explain our decision.

 The licence will contain the conditions you must follow to legally abstract water.

 If you do not apply for a licence

 It’s your responsibility to apply for a licence if and when you need one before the application period closes.
 The Environment Agency may take enforcement action if you do not apply and continue to abstract.